StratusFearMe21/tree-sitter/README.md

 f.
 Run `cargo check`, there should be a small amount of errors.
 Fix them

-  a.
-There is one error with an easy fix that is consistent.
+  1. There is one error with an easy fix that is consistent.
   ```
   error[E0425]: cannot find value `run_static_initializers` in this scope
         --> lib/binding_rust/core_wrapper/core/api_raw.rs:303148:51